 5. Royal Davui Island Resort, Fiji

 Located on a private island in Fiji, Royal Davui Island Resort provides a luxury escape like no other.
 There are only 16 villas in this resort, each with their own private pool, sun deck and dining deck.
 Speaking of dining, every meal is included in the daily rate.

 Guests staying at the resort can enjoy a variety of activities, including treatments at the spa, diving the Beqa Lagoon, and other off island activities and excursions.
 But the most romantic and popular of all is a remote picnic, where guests are taken on a 7-minute boat ride to reach a small land surrounded by shallow waters.
 There, you and a loved one can spend a few hours enjoying a meal under the sunshade, then cool off in the refreshing shallow tide pools.

 The Caves is a bit cozier than a lot of all-inclusive resorts because guests can stay in private cottages, some of which offer amenities like outdoor showers, kitchenettes, private swimming pools, and butler service.

-No children under 16 are allowed, so this is a good couple's destination.
-You can enjoy a meal in a dining gazebo and a private cave.
-The resort has a spa, private hot tubs, and saltwater swimming pool.
-If you're looking for a romantic hot spot to get away with a loved one, number four on our list if just the place you've been dreaming about.
+How many couples destinations let you enjoy a meal in a dining gazebo and a private cave?
+In addition to a private cave experience, the resort has a spa, private hot tubs, and saltwater swimming pool.
+If you're looking for a romantic hot spot to get away with a loved one, number four on our list is just the place you've been dreaming about.

 We work hard, and most of us have a lot of responsibilities in our day-to-day lives.
 That's why all-inclusive vacation destinations are so appealing.
 Are you "seeing how the locals live?"
 No, but they probably live a lot like you when you're in your everyday life.